yuvaldori/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 This option demonstrates `XAP API` calls such as writing, reading and querying data from the deployed `myDataGrid`.
 The program will run by itself, you just need to `press enter` to advance to the next example.

-The Tutorial using a simple POJO to interact with the Space.
-Here is a sample code:
+The tutorial uses simple POJOs to interact with the Space.
+Here is an example:

 {%highlight java%}
 package demo;